Version2beta/talks/teaching_fp_to_n00bs/teaching_fp_to_n00bs.md

 [ slide:

-Functional first programming gets our teams half way there ("everything but the language"):
+Functional first programming gets our teams half way there

-* Devs are doing functional programming in whatever language they're using.
+* Functional first programming works with any language.
-* Code is (re-)written using functional patterns.
+* Devs are doing functional programming, or at least major patterns, in whatever language they're using.

 ]

 [ slide:

-Functional first programming works with any language.
+What's the other half?

-Disadvantage is that language is not restrictive, that the benefits require knowledge, discipline, and convention.
+Functional first development in a non-functional language requires knowledge, discipline, and convention.
-Better (best?) is to have a language that enforces these habits.
+Best is to have a language that enforces these habits - a pure functional language

 ]

-### Surrender to the mob
+### Mob programming

 [ slide: